-Brain freeze is that sensation you get — that feels like your head is about to explode — when you drink something really cold really fast!
+Brain freeze is the sensation you get — that feels like your head is about to explode — when you drink something really cold really fast!
 When it hits, all you can do is stop what you’re doing and wait for it to pass.

 But there’s another kind of brain freeze, which makes you feel like your head is about to explode; and it can stop you dead in your tracks; frozen in the pursuit of your goals; with your hopes, dreams, and every creative thought struck by a glacier of loss, disappointment, and despair.
 Too much rejection too soon can do it.
 So can dead ends, closed doors, missed opportunities, setbacks, weaknesses and failures.

-The solution to brain freeze is to change our perspective on life, problems, and failures; and to foster a CAN-DO attitude.
+The solution to brain freeze is to change one’s perspective on life, problems, and failures; and to foster a CAN-DO attitude.
 We need to look at our adversities as the perfect environment for personal growth; at setbacks as opportunities for comebacks; at our limitations as possible strengths; our problems as invitations for innovation; and a closed door as a sign to simply try a different door.
 And we need to learn to think outside the box!
 Hey, after all, necessity is the mother of invention.

 Here are two examples of creative dreamers who avoided brain freeze by following this advice; two savvy businessmen who were definitely thinking outside (above, beneath, and all around) some sad situations that might have boxed in less enthusiastic people.